Mobile Marketing – The World Has Gone Mobile

 wish to be kept informed.
 This goes to the heart of what is different about engaging with customers and clients via the mobile phone: you know that they already have a relationship with your business and that by giving you their mobile number, they have said, “I am interested and want to hear from you.
 I trust you.”
 If this is the case, and given that it is seven times easier to sell to an existing customer than a new one… it is time to start talking!

-When asked, most Australian business owners and marketing managers say they want to start using mobile marketing, but many don’t know how or where to start.
+Most Australian business owners and marketing managers say they want to use mobile marketing, but many don’t know how or where to start.

 The easiest way to ‘put a toe in the water’ is by using SMS.
 It is fast, easy, inexpensive, effective, and widely accepted.
 It is possible to stay in touch with a customer every month for less than $2 per year using SMS.
 That means putting your brand in their hand and head every month for just a few cents!
 If just one of those messages influences their behavior once during the year, then your payback will be very significant.
 The ROI from SMS engagement is well above any other form of marketing.